Homestead Poultry

 In order for it to be ‘fun’ though, you must keep the health and well being of the chicken in mind at all times.
 The chicken form of sledding does not entail being pushed down a hill, instead, they prefer to be pulled in the sled on relatively flat, level ground.

 When choosing a chicken to take for a sled ride, take their personalities into consideration.
 I have found that docile breeds are easier to take for sled rides.
 Also, the older a bird is, the more likely it will be to snuggle down and enjoy the ride.
-It may take some training, but pretty soon you will have at least one sled riding expert in your flock.
+It may take some training, but pretty soon you will have at least one sled riding expert in your flock!

 Tips for Taking your Chickens on a Sled Ride:

 • Always have a non-slippery surface down on the bottom of the sled so the chicken can get some traction.
+Soft blankets or towels work well.

 • Use sleds with low sides so that the chicken can see its surroundings.